 Auditors of the Society shall be appointed at each Annual General Meeting, who shall certify and shall report on the Accounts, and a copy of such Report shall be inserted at the foot thereof and submitted to the Annual General Meeting at which such Accounts are presented.

-If any prosecution, action or suit at law be commenced against any Officer or the Secretary or any other servant or agent of the Society, for anything done by him in proper and reasonable discharge of his duty, such person shall be defended and indemnified by and at the cost of the Society from all damages, costs and expenses which may be incidental to or result from such prosecution, action or suit at law, and the Executive Committee are hereby empowered to apply the property and funds of the Society for such purpose.
+If any prosecution, action or suit at law be commenced against any Officer or the Secretary or any other servant or agent of the Society, for anything done by them in proper and reasonable discharge of their duty, such person shall be defended and indemnified by and at the cost of the Society from all damages, costs and expenses which may be incidental to or result from such prosecution, action or suit at law, and the Executive Committee are hereby empowered to apply the property and funds of the Society for such purpose.

 The Society may by resolution in Extraordinary General Meeting or in General Meeting carried by a majority of not less than three-fourths in number of all Fellows, Honorary Fellows and Members present or voting by Post or by Proxy (such three-fourths being not less than one fourth in number of the Fellows, Honorary Fellows and Members for the time being entitled to vote at an Extraordinary General Meeting or an Ordinary General Meeting) resolve that the Society shall be wound up and by a majority vote may decide that the assets of the Society after payment of all debts and liabilities shall be distributed in any of the following manners:

-(a) By dividing the same among all the then members of the Society on the basis that each member shall receive according to his category an equal share with all other members of the same category and as between members of different categories their shares shall be proportionate to their respective annual subscription; or
+(a) By dividing the same among all the then members of the Society on the basis that each member shall receive according to their category an equal share with all other members of the same category and as between members of different categories their shares shall be proportionate to their respective annual subscription; or

 (b) By making the same over to such charities as may be determined by the said resolution; or